cslarsen/loop-inline-asm/README.md

        :
        : [addr] "r" (rip));

-I've tested this on 64-bit OSX using llvm 6.1 via the `gcc` command line invocation.
+I've tested this on 64-bit OSX using gcc (llvm 6.1) and on Linux using gcc 4.4.7.
 To test yourself, try `make run` and `make dis` to see the disassembly.

 License
 -------